alxndrdiaz/view_blt/README.md

 # view_blt

 Run `blobtools view` script from a Docker container image.
 This script will be integrated as a Nextlow module in the [sanger-tol/blobtoolkit Nextflow pipeline](https://github.com/sanger-tol/blobtoolkit).
-Desingn and implementation of the original [BlobToolKit pipeline](https://github.com/blobtoolkit/pipeline): Richard Challis and Sujai Kumar.
+Design and implementation of the original [BlobToolKit pipeline](https://github.com/blobtoolkit/pipeline): Richard Challis and Sujai Kumar.

 Dependencies: